How is “infertility” defined?

 - Medical therapies may include oral drugs that regulate ovulatory function.
 Women may use these drugs for up to six ovulation cycles before attempting other therapies.
 Gonadotropin treatment is another medical therapy that may be available to you.
 These injections can help stimulate ovulation.

 - Surgery to remove fibroids or cysts or treat endometriosis may make pregnancy possible.
-At Arizona Associates for Women’s Health, providers use the da Vinci Surgical System to perform these minimally invasive outpatient procedures.
+At Steward Medical Group Women’s Health Associates, providers use the da Vinci Surgical System to perform these minimally invasive outpatient procedures.

 - Intrauterine insemination is another option that can be performed at our locations.
 This therapy may be used in conjunction with fertility drugs.

-Schedule An Appointment for Fertility Care in Mesa or Tempe, AZ
+Schedule An Appointment for Fertility Care in Gilbert, Mesa or Tempe, AZ

-Call 480-257-2700 to schedule your appointment with our fertility specialist in Tempe or Mesa, AZ.
+Call 480-257-2700 to schedule your appointment with our fertility specialist.
 Why wait any longer to take the first steps in growing your family?